June 3rd, 8:01 pm

 A game show activity such as Jeopardy turns the competition up in every zoom team-building.
 In a game-board, players choose a tile that contains a question and a corresponding number of points for every correct answer.
 The person who has the most points gets to advance to the next round.
 The level of difficulty in each round gets higher as the game progresses until one wins.
 You can make a DIY Jeopardy template using Powerpoint, Google Slides or even Figma.

-For more around jeopardy games in the Virtual Game Shows Section.
+For more dynamics on jeopardy, games check the Virtual Game Shows .

 It’s a simple trivia game where a brand logo shows on the screen, and the first person to guess the brand name wins.
 Make sure to gray out the parts of the logo where the brand name is displayed.
 Alternatively, you can download a web-based version and share your screen with the rest of the group.